 The facility also includes support spaces for a health center, teacher’s break and workrooms, administrative spaces, conference room, and an emergency storm shelter.
 The majority of the mechanical spaces, building and food storage, and a walk-in refrigerator is located in the basement of the facility.

-This ongoing project is a multi-phased program that includes a new 4-8 facility, renovations to the existing Grandview Heights High School and select improvements to Stevenson Elementary School.
-The new 95,000 SF 4-8 facility will be constructed immediately adjacent to the existing High School while the overall High School and Intermediate/Middle School campus remains occupied by students.
+This project is a multi-phased program that includes a new 4-8 facility, renovations to the existing Grandview Heights High School, and select improvements to Stevenson Elementary School.
+The new 91,300 SF 4-8 facility was constructed immediately adjacent to the existing High School, while the overall High School and Intermediate/Middle School campus remained occupied by students.

 In 2017, Dublin City Schools updated its master plan.
 Over the last 10 years, the District has experienced extensive growth with the addition of 2,400 students and anticipate an estimated 3,000 more in the next 10 years.
 Elford was privileged to have the opportunity to participate in the District’s expansion, taking on the renovation of the old central office to create a centralized preschool, and turning a 40 acre farm field into the new Eversole Run Middle School.

 Eversole Run Middle School is just over 134,000 SF and includes over 50 classrooms, group breakout rooms, teachers’ rooms, specialty science labs, high-tech music spaces, unique dining, three courtyards, top-of-the-line athletic facilities, and a stunning gymnasium with a soaring golden eagle at center court.